ffarham/mentorship-web-app/README.md

 - PostgreSQL

 ## Troubleshooting
-- If yarn complains about any dependencies in `packages.json` not being installed (e.g. express), run `yarn install` to install them.
+- If `yarn install` complains about Python.
+Remove Python3 PATH in the system environment variables.
+Install Pyhton2 v2.7 and add the "C:\...\Python27" and "C:\...\Python27\Scripts" to the system environment variable PATH.
 - If yarn complains about nodemon not being installed, try running `yarn global add nodemon`.
 - If Powershell doesn't want to run yarn because it doesn't like scripts, open powershell as an administrator and run `Set-ExecutionPolicy Unrestricted`.